zerbfra/acse/README.md

 _This version works also under Mac OSX Yosemite and El Capitan (edited some files to work with new version of gcc etc...)_

+ACSE was provided to students in "Formal Languages and Compilers (FLC)" course at Politecnico di Milano.

-You can navigate through the different branches of this repository to see the different exercises.
+You can navigate through the different branches of this repository to see the different exercises I made in order to prepare for the exam.

 ## How to